Music Department

 How do I fit music into my schedule?

-There is plenty of space to fit four years of music AND academics in your schedule.
-TPHS has a seven period schedule, so you take seven classes each year.
 One year of Visual/Performing Arts is required for high school graduation and for UC/CSU admission.

 Can I do music and sports?